 9. True Car

 A perfect companion for those planning to buy a used car.
-As previously discussed, Kelly Blue Book True Car is a versatile platform that provides several features like checking a vehicle history, searching available used cars, getting your car insured, etc. True Car also gives an estimated car value if you can enter all the required details about it.
+As previously discussed, Kelly Blue Book True Car is a versatile platform with several features like checking a vehicle history, searching available used cars, getting insured, etc. True Car also gives an estimated car value if you can enter all the required details.

 Price: Free and Paid